-I am always reading other fitness professionals blogs and learning.
+I am always reading other fitness professionals’ blogs and learning.
 One blog I have been reading of late is Mark Young’s.

-I connected up with Mark to see if he would do a guest blog post and he was happy to do so.
+I connected up with Mark to see if he would do a guest blog post, and he was happy to do so.

 Take it away, Mark.

-If you hadn’t noticed, the last couple of years have seen the hip flexors (particularly the psoas) become demonized to the extent that clubbing baby seals would probably win you more love than suggesting that someone deliberately strengthen the psoas.
+If you hadn’t noticed, the last couple of years has seen the hip flexors (particularly the psoas) become demonized to the extent that clubbing baby seals would probably win you more love than suggesting that someone deliberately strengthen the psoas.